shmuz/far2m/README.md

 * libwxgtk3.0-gtk3-dev (or libwxgtk3.2-dev in newer distributions, or libwxgtk3.0-dev in older ones, optional - needed for GUI backend, not needed with -DUSEWX=no)
 * libx11-dev (optional - needed for X11 extension that provides better UX for TTY backend wherever X11 is available)
 * libxi-dev (optional - needed for X11/Xi extension that provides best UX for TTY backend wherever X11 Xi extension is available)
-* libxerces-c-dev (optional - needed for Colorer plugin, not needed with -DCOLORER=no)
+* libxml2-dev (optional - needed for Colorer plugin, not needed with -DCOLORER=no)
 * libuchardet-dev
 * libssh-dev (optional - needed for NetRocks/SFTP)
 * libssl-dev (optional - needed for NetRocks/FTPS)